 There you have it—three alarmingly simple exercises to increase awareness.
 Do the reps, reap the results!

 And if you’re looking for a trainer that will whip you into shape?
 Well, we don’t really do that here at YNAB, but we do have some truly wonderful, helpful teachers!
-Drop into one of our free, live workshops, ask questions, get inspired, and make 2018 your best year, yet!
+Drop into one of our free, live workshops, ask questions, get inspired, and make it your best year, yet!